kubukoz/brick-store/README.md

 - `GET /bricks` - lists the existing bricks.
 - `POST /bricks/import` - takes a stream of `org.typelevel.brickstore.dto.BrickToCreate` objects
-(see `input-data.jsonl` file for an example of the format), returns an `org.typelevel.brickstore.dto.ImportResult` for each line (for successes - the brick's ID, for failures - a `cats.data.NonEmptyList` of errors).
+(see `input-data.jsonl` file for an example of the format), returns an `org.typelevel.brickstore.app.data.ImportResult` for each line (for successes - the brick's ID, for failures - a `cats.data.NonEmptyList` of errors).

 Cart:
 - `POST /cart/add` - takes a `org.typelevel.brickstore.dto.CartAddRequest` and adds a brick to the cart.
 If any errors occur, a NEL of values of type `org.typelevel.brickstore.dto.CartAddError` will be returned.
 - `GET /cart` - gets the current user's cart (the user is hardcoded to id=1, so everyone is that user ;).
-The result is a non-empty list of `org.typelevel.brickstore.dto.CartBrick`, or 404 if there isn't anything in the cart.
+The result is a non-empty list of `org.typelevel.brickstore.cart.dto.CartBrick`, or 404 if there isn't anything in the cart.

 Orders:
 - `POST /order` - creates an order, if the user has a non-empty cart.
 Fails otherwise.